qslim/epcb-gnns/README.md

-# Breaking the Expressive Bottlenecks of Graph Neural Networks
+# Breaking the Expression Bottleneck of Graph Neural Networks

 [![MIT License](https://img.shields.io/badge/license-MIT-blue)](LICENSE)

 This is the code of the paper
-*Breaking the Expressive Bottlenecks of Graph Neural Networks*.
+*Breaking the Expression Bottleneck of Graph Neural Networks*.

 ## Table of Contents <!-- omit in toc -->